Skip to main content

 The strongest cultural echo of a lost garden civilization in the western tradition is Plato's Atlantis, and it has to be handled with care, because the mainstream reading is firmly against treating it as history.

 Plato tells the Atlantis story in the Timaeus and the Critias, written around 360 BCE.
 The frame is a chain of transmission.
 Egyptian priests at Sais told the story to the Athenian lawgiver Solon, who carried it to Greece, where it eventually reached Plato through his family.
-The tale describes a great power based on an island beyond the Pillars of Heracles, a concentric-ring capital, a maritime empire, a moral decline, and a final destruction in which the island sank beneath the sea in a single grievous day and night.
+The tale describes a great power based on an island beyond the Pillars of Heracles, a capital of concentric rings, a maritime empire, a moral decline, and a final destruction in which the island sank beneath the sea in a single grievous day and night.

 The dominant scholarly position is that this is philosophical fiction.
 Pierre Vidal-Naquet, in The Atlantis Story, reads the narrative as a political and moral allegory in the service of Plato's argument about the ideal state, not as a garbled travelogue.
 A. E. Taylor's commentary on the Timaeus treats the framing as a literary device.
 Kathryn Morgan's work on myth and philosophy in Plato situates Atlantis among Plato's invented myths, deployed for argument rather than reportage.
 I take this consensus seriously.
 The burden of proof is on anyone who wants to read Atlantis as a memory of a real place, and most of the specific machinery of the Critias, the ten kings, the elaborate canals, the numbers, looks like construction rather than recollection.